Battlefield Earth (film): Accolades

 As Travolta did not attend to collect his trophies, an action figure of Terl, his character, accepted them in his place.
 Travolta responded a week later to the awards: "I didn't even know there were such awards.
 I have people around me whose job it is to not tell me about such things.
 They're obviously doing their job.
 Not every film can be a critical and box office success.
 It would have been awful only if Battlefield Earth was neither.
 That's not the case.
 It is edging toward the $100m mark which means it has found an audience even if it didn't impress critics.
 I'd rather my films connect with audiences than with critics because it gives you more longevity as a performer."
 He later insisted that he still felt "really good about it.
 Here I was taking big chances, breaking a new genre."

 Pepper said that he regretted not having been invited to the Razzies and blamed the film's failure on "a weak script and poor production values".
-Writer J. D. Shapiro received his Worst Screenplay award from Razzies founder John J. B. Wilson during a radio program; he commented that Travolta had called the script "the Schindler's List of science fiction".
-Shapiro also made an appearance to pick up the Worst Picture of the Decade award at the 30th Golden Raspberry Awards, giving a speech quoting negative reviews, and thanking both the studio for firing him and Corey Mandell for "rewriting my script in a way I never, ever, ever — could have imagined or conceived of myself."
+Writer J. D. Shapiro received his Worst Screenplay award from Razzies founder John J. B. Wilson during a radio program; he said that Travolta had called the script "the Schindler's List of science fiction".
+Shapiro made an appearance to pick up the Worst Picture of the Decade award at the 30th Golden Raspberry Awards, giving a speech quoting negative reviews, and thanking both the studio for firing him and Corey Mandell for "rewriting my script in a way I never, ever, ever — could have imagined or conceived of myself."

-The film's producer, Elie Samaha, declared that he welcomed the "free publicity", as "the more the critics [bash] Battlefield Earth, the more DVDs it sells.
+The film's producer, Elie Samaha, said that he welcomed the "free publicity", as "the more the critics [bash] Battlefield Earth, the more DVDs it sells.
 It is the kind of film that makes a movie legend and we feel we have enough staying power to last long after the critics have quieted down."

 At the 2000 Stinkers Bad Movie Awards, the film received individual nominations in nine categories and won in eight of them: Worst Picture, Worst Director (Christian), Worst Actor (Travolta, also for Lucky Numbers), Worst On-Screen Couple (Travolta and anyone in the entire galaxy), Worst On-Screen Group (The Psychlos and Man-Animals), Most Unintentionally Funny Movie, Worst On-Screen Hairstyle (Travolta and Whitaker), and Least "Special" Special Effects.
 It also received a nomination for Worst Supporting Actor (Pepper) but lost to Tom Green for Road Trip and Charlie's Angels.
 The Stinkers later unveiled their "100 Years, 100 Stinkers" list in which people voted for the 100 worst films of the 20th century.
 Battlefield Earth not only made the final ballot; it took home the top prize for Worst Film of the Century.
-The provided commentary is listed on the side.